04 / Commercial InterfacesChatGPT App

 - Attach source, output destinations, Read intent, and AssetPack references as structured context.

-- Return Terminal links or activity IDs for reread.
+- Return /packs links or activity IDs for reread.

 Chat results should teach where to verify

-A good ChatGPT App response should say what it did, what is staged, what is blocked, and where the user can verify the result in Terminal.
+A good ChatGPT App response should say what it did, what is staged, what is blocked, and where the user can verify the result in /packs or the relevant route.

-This is the same write/read discipline as the Terminal action guide, adapted for conversational operation.
+This is the same write/read discipline as the action guide, adapted for conversational operation.

 Why this matters

-Users should never have to trust a chat transcript when Exchange and Terminal can show the actual state.
+Users should never have to trust a chat transcript when /packs and route readback can show the actual state.

 Public docs expose guidance and proof posture, not protected source